This post may contain affiliate sales links. Please read my disclosure policy.

 Storing Leftover Orange Chicken

-Store leftover Orange Chicken in the fridge, in an airtight container for 3-4 days.
+• Refrigerate – Store leftover Orange Chicken in the fridge in an airtight container for 3-4 days.
 To reheat, place in a skillet over low heat.

-Make Ahead – If you’re short on time, frying the chicken before needed is an option.
+• Make Ahead – If you’re short on time, frying the chicken before needed is an option.
 Make the orange sauce and toss in chicken.
-Heat until cooked chicken pieces are warmed through.
+Over medium heat, reheat the chicken pieces in the sauce until they are warmed through.

 More Chinese Inspired Dishes to Try!